The Austin Community College District (“ACC” or “the College”) values collegial employee relations and harmonious working conditions.

 ACC will provide a process to fairly and promptly resolve workplace concerns.

-- Workplace concerns that relate to discrimination or harassment based on a protected class, including sex and gender-based discrimination are addressed by the Compliance Office pursuant to Administrative Rule (AR) 4.0901.01: Employee Freedom from Discrimination, Harassment, and Retaliation, and AR 6.0100.01: Prohibition of Sexual Misconduct.
+- Workplace concerns that relate to discrimination or harassment based on a protected class, including sex and gender-based discrimination are addressed by the Office of Equal Opportunity Compliance pursuant to Administrative Rule (AR) 4.0901.01: Employee Freedom from Discrimination, Harassment, and Retaliation, and AR 6.0100.01: Prohibition of Sexual Misconduct.
+Complaints concerning commissioned peace officers employed by the College should be filed in accordance with Board Policy CHA (LEGAL) and ACCPD General Orders.

-- A grievance must be filed within 30 calendar days of the decision or action giving rise to the grievance, or within 30 days of the most recent of a series of decisions or actions giving rise to the grievance.
-The 30 calendar day timeline begins after any attempted informal resolution, at the discretion of the ERO.
+- A grievance must be filed within 15 College business days of the decision or action giving rise to the grievance, or within 15 College business days of the most recent of a series of decisions or actions giving rise to the grievance.
+Incidents that are outside of the grievance deadlines and are not related to a recent incident may be dismissed from the grievance process as untimely.
+The ERO has the discretion to assess the timeliness of the subject matter of grievances and dismiss matters that are untimely.

 - Mediation to resolve a grievance may be requested by the ERO or the parties at any time during the grievance process and will be employed if agreed to by all relevant parties.
 If mediation is employed, the grievance process will temporarily halt.
 If no resolution is reached through mediation, the grievance process will continue.
 The mediation process is confidential.